 Digital video is commonly scanned progressively -- all in one sweep.
 Progressive scanning is much preferable when image stabilization will be used.
 Flicker is no problem with digital storage because an image can be read out multiple times to a display that runs at a higher scanning rate.
-Many modern displays don't flicker anyway: each dot of the picture stays lit up until it is refreshed with new data.
+Modern displays don't flicker anyway: each dot of the picture stays lit up until it is refreshed with new data.

-Image geometry changes with camera aim.
+As already mentioned, image geometry changes with camera aim.
 As an example, if the camera aims upward, a building appears smaller at the top.

-A wide-angle lens reduces reduces the apparent size of objects in the image and with it, the apparent shake, but on the other hand, objects appear larger near the edges of the image.
+A wide-angle lens reduces the apparent size of objects in the image and with it, the apparent shake, but on the other hand, objects appear larger near the edges of the image.
 Digital image stabilization moves the displayed image around in the recorded image, causing noticeable changes in shape of objects in a stabilized image shot with a wide-angle lens.

 A fisheye-lens image would look normal when projected with another fisheye lens onto on a concave, hemispherical viewscreen.
-That is how Imax movies work – but most of us still only have a flat screen at home.
+That is how IMAX movies work – but most of us still only have a flat screen at home.